cometchat/cometchat-sample-app-react-native/README.md

 This is done in LoginScreen.js file in src folder.
 Here base-64 can be injected globally but DomParser needs to be injected only after CometChat.init().

-## Run the Sample App
+## Config-App

 <h2> v2.0+ </h2>
 <h4>
-	Checkout master or v2 branch.
+	Git clone and checkout master or v2 branch.
 </h4>
 <h4>Get your Application Keys</h4>
 <a href="https://app.cometchat.io/" target="_blank">Signup for CometChat</a> and then: